Maadi Cup: History

 During World War II, members of the 2nd NZEF based at Maadi Camp in Egypt competed in regattas on the Nile against local Egyptian rowing clubs.
 At a regatta held on 20 November 1943 the Maadi Camp Rowing Club "Kiwi" oarsmen beat the Cairo River Club by 11 points to six to win the Freyberg Cup, which they then gifted to the competitors.
 In return, as a token of friendship, Youssef Baghat presented the Kiwis with a cup.
 Youssef Baghat's cup was offered to the NZARA (now NZRA) as a trophy for an annual boys' eight-oared race between secondary schools and was brought to New Zealand at the end of the war.

 Renamed the Maadi Cup it was first raced for in 1947 at Wanganui where it was won by Mount Albert Grammar School, who beat Sacred Heart College by a half-length.
 Four boats took part in the original race, with Allan Tong a member of Wanganui Technical College; he would later compete in the New Zealand at the 1956 Summer Olympics in Melbourne, Australia, in the coxed four.
 The fourth boat was from St Augustine's College.
 The Maadi Cup gained its native timber pyramid shaped base from Mt Albert Grammar's woodwork master and first rowing coach, Jack Jenkin, in 1951.
 Only 17 schools have ever won the cup, with Wanganui Collegiate School the most successful, having won it 17 times.

 Members for the 2nd NZEF competed in rowing regattas and won races run by the Cairo River Club until they were shipped back to New Zealand at the end of the War.

+Major event wins

 Schools that have won the Maadi Cup:

-As of the 2022 event, 17 schools have won the Maadi Cup.
+As of the 2025 event, 17 schools have won the Maadi Cup.